CMCLorg/CMCLorg.github.io/program.md

 ## Cognitive Modeling and Computational Linguistics (CMCL) 2018

 CMCL 2018 will have both oral presentations and poster presentations.
+Posters will be presented during one of the SCiL poster sessions and during a short session after the oral presentations.

-Posters presented at CMCL 2018 will be presented twice: once during the second SCiL poster session and once after the oral presentations.
+Friday, January 05, 2-2:30: SCiL/CMCL Joint Poster Session

-### SCiL/CMCL Joint Poster Session (Friday, January 05, 2-3:30)
+Sunday, January 07, 9-12:00: CMCL Oral Presentations

-See below for poster abstracts
+Sunday, January 07, 12-12:30: CMCL Poster Presentations

-### CMCL Oral Presentations (Sunday, January 07, 9-12:00)
+### CMCL Oral Presentations

 9:00
 *Coreference and Focus in Reading Times*